 To become a successful filmmaker, stop incorporating the prospect of film acquisitions into your business plan.
 Instead, think of yourself as an entrepreneurial filmmaker.

-This means you must become fully invested in the promotion of your movie.
-At the very least, this includes building a strong social media footprint, a robust mailing list, Facebook and Twitter following.
+This means you must become fully invested in the creation AND promotion of your film.
+At the very least, this includes building a strong social media footprint, a robust mailing list and a social media following.

-You must take time to think about movie as your business, complete with a marketing strategy.
+Take time to think about your film as your small business, complete with a marketing strategy.
 You must think of yourself as an entrepreneurial filmmaker.
-And if you have a movie you are looking to distribute, check out our sell your movie resource.
+And if you have a film you are looking to distribute, check out our sell your movie resource.